thehumangrace/ICTPRG435-Grace/README.md

 ## Project background

 Built for the ICTPRG435 unit at The Gordon, October 2025.
-The original assessment covered application design, pseudocode, a desk check against sample device data, and the debugging work described above.
+The original assessment covered application design, pseudocode, a desk check against sample device data and the debugging work described above.
 The full assessment report is in `/docs/full_report.md`.